 This conference is a formal conference between students and parents.
 The students will, with the support and guidance of the teacher, select the work to be discussed.
 They reflect on their progress and share the responsibility of informing their parents.
-At LISA-JUNIOR this conference takes place in the month of April.
+At Anton Bruckner this conference takes place in the month of May.

 During any time of the year, both teachers and parents can request a conference to discuss the progress, or lack thereof, of a student.

-At LISA-JUNIOR we send out two international report cards a year (February, July) to report back on each student’s progress.
-Furthermore students in PYP 4 will receive two Austrian report cards (February, July).
-Upon request, students of PYP 1, 2, 3, 5 and 6 will receive an Austrian report card.
+At Anton Bruckner we send out two international report cards a year (February, July) to report back on each student’s progress.
+Furthermore, students in PYP 4 will receive two Austrian report cards (February, July).
+Upon request, students of PYP 1, 2, 3, and 5 and will receive an Austrian report card.
 Each report card is written by both homeroom teachers, who meet to discuss students’ progress in both languages.
 In addition, all single-subject teachers report on their specific subject areas.